-A11.29Each year we will run the Annual Iteration Process (AIP), which is the process of annually updating the variable values in the PCFM to calculate and publish updated Allowed Revenue and Adjusted Revenue values.
+A11.29 Each year we will run the Annual Iteration Process (AIP), which is the process of annually updating the variable values in the PCFM to calculate and publish updated Allowed Revenue and Adjusted Revenue values.

-A11.30The Direction will be used to assign a final value to the relevant Re-opener Variable Value within the PCFM at the next available Annual Iteration Process which is completed by 30 November each year.
-To be reflected in the Annual Iteration Process the Direction must be issued by 31 October.33
+A11.30 The Direction will be used to assign a final value to the relevant Re-opener Variable Value within the PCFM at the next available Annual Iteration Process which is completed by 30 November each year.
+To be reflected in the Annual Iteration Process the Direction must be issued by 31 October.

-Additional Re-opener windows and Authority instigated Reopeners
+Additional Re-opener windows and Authority instigated Reopeners efficient costs of the proposed project.

-A11.31The re-opener licence conditions may provide either or both of two relevant options.
+A11.31 The re-opener licence conditions may provide either or both of two relevant options.

-31 Our reasons will generally include our assessment of the needs case for the proposed project, our assessment of the options and justification for the proposed project and our assessment of the efficient costs of the proposed project.
+$^{31}$ Our reasons will generally include our assessment of the needs case for the proposed project, our assessment of the options and justification for the proposed project and our assessment of the efficient costs of the proposed project.